 Tired of hearing the term “VUCA” at work?

 Volatility, uncertainty, complexity, and ambiguity: You may be sick of the concepts VUCA represents — or simply tired of the often-overused acronym itself.

 In recent years, many organizations have started liberally using the term as a way to articulate or find a metaphor for describing the changing world in which we live, work, lead, and play.
 But this is often done without digging into its meaning.

-For several years, we’ve been approached by clients not only to design and deliver programs that help their managers lead through the turbulence that characterizes the modern world, but also specifically to avoid using the term VUCA.
+For several years, we’ve been approached by clients not only to design and deliver programs that help their managers lead through the turbulence that characterizes the modern world, but also to specifically to avoid using the term VUCA.

 - Rapid: The changes we experience come at us quickly.
 They overlap with each other like waves emerging from different sources crashing in mid-ocean.

 - Unpredictable: We can analyze, strategize, and predict the future, but then something totally unexpected emerges (rapidly), challenging our assumptions and causing us to reframe our thinking.

 - Paradoxical: As leaders, we’re so easily lured into believing complex challenges are problems with one right solution, rather than seeing them as polarities that must be leveraged if our teams and organizations are to be effective in both the short and long term.
 For example, we must innovate for the long term, yet we have current businesses that must be managed both in the short and long term.
 We might be tempted to choose one or the other, but even for the short term, we really need to do both.